 “Do I have TMJ?” is a common question we get either over the phone during …

 Carol earned her physical therapy degree from the University of Colorado Medical Center in 1976.
 She moved to Portland in 1977 and was employed by a large physical therapy clinic for five years.
-She opened private practice in 1982, gradually developing a fine team of professionals and a respected name in the Portland health community.
+She opened a private practice in 1982, gradually developing a fine team of professionals and a respected name in the Portland health community.
 Many hours of post-graduate education each year give Carol her specialized skills in physical therapy and exceptional multi-faceted care.
-Her areas of special interest and expertise include women’s pelvic floor health, abdominal pain, pre and postpartum care, infant craniosacral and head/neck/face pain.
+Her areas of special interest and expertise include women’s pelvic floor health, abdominal pain, pre and postpartum care, infant craniosacral, and head/neck/face pain.
 Carol uses an eclectic approach to care, incorporating visceral/craniosacral, myofascial release, massage/mobilization, movement/exercise, and biofeedback techniques to restore health.
 She listens to her clients’ stories, encourages, and directs self-care.
-Carol enjoys spending time with her five children and three grandchildren.
-She travels with them throughout the northwest as the behind-the-scenes helper for the family’s Celtic and folk music band.
+Carol enjoys spending time with her 5 children and 7 grandchildren.
 You will find her hiking, gardening, or swimming in mountain lakes for relaxation.

 She is a member of:

 Carol will come talk with your local support and community groups.
 She volunteers at the free craniosacral treatment clinic for infants.

 “Carol, I just wanted to say THANK YOU again for all your help and assistance with my physical therapy.
 It has been such help and a blessing.
 I am so grateful.
 Your whole office was so gracious.
 Thank you so much.” – AJC